Huynhhung0/eosio.contracts/contracts/asset/ricardian/Assets.contracts.md

 	Сreate a new asset id.

 	### Input parameters:
-	`author`         - asset's author, who will able to updated asset's mdata;
+	`creator`         - asset's creator, who will able to updated asset's mdata;

 	### TERM
 	This Contract expires at the conclusion of code execution.